This post covers the best things to do in Charleston in March, including nighttime, free, as well as family-friendly events and activities.

-- Things to Do in Charleston in March (2019)
+- Things to Do in Charleston (any time of year)

 Several of the items below are already included for free with the purchase of a tourist discount pass.